No Monument to Us vs Them was on view at the Museum of Wisconsin Art in West Bend as part of the 2018 Biennial in early 2018.

 During the viewer's traveling around, we want the sculpture to evolve from a dense, roiling mass into a structure opening up, breaking up, its parts readying for flight.
 And then, back into a compact piece with all parts secured and battened down.

 We built No Monument by growing another piece that we made during the 2016 presidential campaign.
 We started that piece with this angular, willowy, paper wrapped foam piece.
 We tried him every which way including some unfortunate ways.
 He didn’t seem complete by himself.
 (He’s nicknamed “pretty boy.”)
 A pedestal needed to be part of the final work.
-We made one in tune.
 What we ended up with is called, How to speak reassuringly in always uncertain times.
-We may be abstract, but we're not numb.
+We may be abstractists, but we're not benumbed.

-Though we try to remain non-objective as much as is humanly possible, we saw the 2016 piece as a willowy, shifty speaker up on his soapbox.
-We made the piece for a tall open space at the Overture Center in Madison.
+We saw the 2016 piece as a willowy, shifty speaker up on his soapbox.
+We made the piece for our show at the Overture Center in Madison.
+It was designed for a tall open space.
 The viewer could see it straight on in the Playhouse gallery or look down on it from the first floor.
 When we brought the piece back to the studio, the colorful part got put on a shelf and the pedestal part became a studio clothes horse.
 Certain pieces placed on it would catch our eye.
-Inevitably, we'd use the piece again in a new way.
+Making a new piece that covered up the pedestal seemed inevitable.

 February 4, 2018 - We had a great time at the opening in West Bend yesterday.
 The museum did a great job welcoming the artists and visitors alike.
 One question we got about the work surprised us.
 Doesn't it look so different every time we set it up?
-Nope, each piece is secured with wire or hidden velcro strips.
+Nope, each piece is secured with wire or hidden velcro strips that allow us to get pieces exactly where we want them everytime.
 And the 2" x 2"s framework is rigid.
-Other than the several dozen tweaks and changes we made since the piece was accepted, the piece in West Bend looks pretty spot on to the one we photographed in September for jurying.
+Other than the artistic tweaks and changes we made since the piece was accepted, the piece in West Bend looks pretty spot on to the one we photographed in September for jurying.